(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 Everything else being equal, I suggest that a representative who has had extensive and successful experience within the Internal Revenue Service should have a better understanding the inner-workings of that agency including its directives, policies and procedures, and thereby would have a higher probability of negotiating a more expeditious and favorable resolution of a tax controversy.
 Again, this is strictly my opinion - and a factor you need to weigh in making a decision for representation.

 Finally, my clients appreciate the fact that I am available most nights and weekends for priority matters.
 As stated previously, my clients have my personal cell and home phone numbers so they can always reach me to assist them with any sort of emergency situation (such as a Notice of Levy or Federal Tax Lien that arrives on a Saturday).
 This level of access gives my clients piece of mind knowing that I am just a quick phone call or E-mail away.
-You will have to decide if having immediate access to your professional representative is important in pursuing the prompt and effective resolution of your IRS or other agency tax controversy!
+You will have to decide just how important it is to having immediate access to your professional representative in pursuing the prompt and effective resolution of your IRS or other agency tax controversy!
+Most practitioner offices are closed after hours and on weekends with limited or no means to contact your representative.

 Third, my service fees are among the lowest in the industry.
 Why?
 I can give you several reasons: